cs3org/OCM-API/IETF-OCM-MLS.md

 always hold the current wrapped FK for each `(resourceId, groupId)` pair and use their current Group Key to unwrap it at access time.

-The Group Owner Server is not involved in the delivery of OCM share notifications.
+The Group Owner Server is not involved in the delivery of OCM Share notifications.
 All other OCM notifications relating to a share, such as share updates and share deletions, are likewise sent directly from the sending server to each Member Server, referencing the share by its